nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 #.
 Back on the **youtube-8m-object-detection-app** application tile, click **Actions**, then click **Stop**, then click **Stop** again.

-Using Xi IoT Data Pipelines to Detect Objects in a YouTube-8M Video
+Using Karbon Services for IoT Data Pipelines to Detect Objects in a YouTube-8M Video
 ###################################################################

 About this task

-Use data pipelines and two YouTube-8M videos to demonstrate object detection using only python code in Xi IoT.
+Use data pipelines and two YouTube-8M videos to demonstrate object detection using only python code in Karbon Services for IoT.

 #.
 If you are not logged on, open https://iot.nutanix.com/ in a web
    browser and log in.